jupiternull/dead-internet-observatory/README.md

 # ☠ Dead Internet Observatory

-**Tracking and quantifying the synthetic takeover of the public internet, in real time.**
+**Tracking and quantifying the synthetic takeover of the public internet**

 The [Dead Internet Theory](https://en.wikipedia.org/wiki/Dead_Internet_theory) says the internet is increasingly populated by bots, AI-generated content, and automated engagement farms rather than real humans.
-Whether you think it's a conspiracy theory or an obvious reality, one thing is clear: nobody's actually measuring it.
-This project does.

-We built a living observatory that computes an **Internet Aliveness Index (IAI)** -- a 0-100 score measuring how much of the sampled public internet still looks authentically human.
-We pull from six data sources, run a battery of statistical detection signals on every document, aggregate everything into a daily index, and serve it through a research-grade Streamlit dashboard.
+This project is a living observatory that computes an **Internet Aliveness Index (IAI)** -- a 0-100 score measuring how much of the sampled public internet still looks authentically human.
+Pulling from six data sources, run a battery of statistical detection signals on every document, aggregate everything into a daily index, and serve it through a research-grade Streamlit dashboard.

-No LLMs.
-No paid APIs.
-No subscriptions.
-100% open source, 100% free to run.
+No LLMs, no paid APIs, no subscriptions.
+100% open source and free to run.

 ---